When To Go

 Several pioneering conservation projects are based in Kenya adding a different dimension to your travels - you can visit the Sheldrick Trust in Nairobi National Park, meet the rangers who work 24/7 with the elephant orphans, and spend time with the elephants; or you can safari in Samburu, spending time at the Save the Elephants research centre, meeting scientists and renowned conservationists like Saba Douglas-Hamilton.
 You can stay on private conservancies at the forefront of the modern conservation movement, such as family owned Borana or Lewa, or the Ol Pejeta Conservancy - all known for their extensive work with rhino conservation.

-Kenya is one of the best countries to visit for a safari if you are short on time, are new to safari or are looking for a great value safari.
-The main parks are all near to each other (by African standards...) and have a high concentration of animals, making the game viewing easier and more accessible.
+Kenya is one of the best countries to visit for a safari if you are short on time, are new to safari or are looking for a good value.
+The main parks are all near to each other (by African standards…) and have a high concentration of animals, making the game viewing reliable.
 If you have longer, there is a large variety of landscape and terrain to enjoy, from arid semi-desert, high altitude forest, fresh water and soda lakes to rolling grassland.
 Add to this excellent camps and lodges, and it makes for a wonderful holiday destination.

 The most famous of Kenya's reserves is the Maasai Mara.
 Situated on the countries South-West border and abutting the Serengeti National Park in Tanzania, this area of open savannah is famous for its big cats - indeed it is here that the BBC filmed their "Big Cat Diary" series.
 This reserve is different from many of the other national parks, in as much as the Maasai people still own the land and can be seen grazing their herds in the northern concessions.

 The Mara is also home to the annual Wildebeest Migration, when over one million animals cross from the Serengeti every year in search of fresh grazing.
-There is a wide selection of safari lodges and camps available in the Mara, from large lodges of up to 100 rooms down to intimate camps set in their own private concessions to the north - our preferred option.
+There is a wide selection of safari lodges and camps available in the Mara, from large lodges of up to 100 rooms down to intimate camps set in their own private concessions to the north.
+We tend to favour the private conservancies which offer a more exclusive experience.

 Kenya is also famous for its Rift Valley Lakes, that lie on the floor of the Great Rift valley.
 The most famous is Lake Nakuru, a national park that is home to a multitude of flamingos as well as being a place to see rhino.
 Lake Nakuru, and the smaller Lake Elementaita to its south, are both soda lakes, but the nearby Lake Naivasha is fresh water and as a result is a popular destination for bird watchers, with fish eagles and kingfishers abounding.
-The lodges by the lakes tend to be larger, popular escapes for people from Nairobi to use over weekends.
-There are now smaller lodges opening, such as the new Serena at Elementaita.
+Lodges in the lakes tend to be larger and more commercial, offering weekend escapes to people from Nairobi.

 Mt.Kenya is the highest mountain in Kenya, and the highland area known as the Aberdares nearby allows you to visit upland forests and heath not seen elsewhere.
 There are a few Mountain lodges in these parks, often situated near water holes where the animals, especially elephants come to drink.

 If you wish to see Kilimanjaro, situated across the southern border in Tanzania then the best place to visit is Amboseli.
 It is here that the iconic images of the open plains, often with elephants, are taken with Kilimanjaro looming up as a backdrop.
 If you want to take this photo yourself, then go soon.
 Its estimated that in 15 years the snow and glaciers will all have disappeared from the summit.
-Amboseli and the surrounding conservancies are home to several safari properties, both lodges and camps, for example, Ol Donyo, Tortilis and Satao Elerai.
+It is possible to stay in Amboseli National Park, or the private conservancy of Chyulu Hills.

-Slightly to the North-West is Samburu National Park, a much drier landscape with the 'special five' - its own unique animals - such as the Grevys Zebra, specifically adapted to life in this harsher environment.
+Slightly to the North-West is Samburu National Park, a much drier landscape with the ‘special five’ – its own unique animals – such as the Grevys Zebra and Reticulated Giraffe, specifically adapted to life in this harsher environment.
 We absolutely love Samburu with its characteristic red earth, mighty broad river, doum palms and vast herds of elephants.
-Visiting the Save the Elephants research centre is recommended as is a trip to the new Reteti Elephant orphanage further north.
-Our favourite camps are Elephant Watch Camp in the park itself and Saruni Samburu just outside the park in a spectacular cliff top location.
+Visiting the Save the Elephants research centre is recommended as is a trip to the Reteti Elephant orphanage slightly further north.
+Beyond Samburu, away from the national park you’ll find community lands where a range of different activities and experiences are on offer.
+Sera Conservancy offers black rhino tracking.
+Further north, the Mathews Range makes for an exceptional stay – not so much wildlife-focused – but more about being out in the beauty of nature, learning about, and forming connections with the people and enjoying different activities in this spectacular landscape.

 Down by the coast lie two of the largest of Kenya's National Parks, Tsavo East and Tsavo West National Parks.
 Popular with holidaymakers enjoying a stay on the coast, they are home to good levels of game but the large areas - and often short duration of stays here - makes the game-viewing more hit and miss.